 My charge for an initial session in which we can discuss working together is negotiable.

 I work in Llanidloes, Powys on a flexible basis.
 Home visits may be possible.

 Type of session

 |Face to face counselling:||Yes|

-I am available on a flexible basis from Monday to Friday including some evenings but would hope to establish a pattern of appointment times with any particular client
+I am available from Tuesday to Thursday including some evenings but would hope to establish a pattern of appointment times with any particular client.

 Types of client